boostercloud/booster/docs/README.md

 The generator will create a Typescript class under the read-models directory `<project-root>/src/read-models/CartReadModel.ts`.

-Read Model classes can also be created by hand and there are no restrictions regarding the place you put the files.
+Read Model classes can also be created by hand and there are no restrictions.
 The structure of the data is totally open and can be as complex as you can manage in your projection functions.

 #### The projection function
 A `Projection` is a method decorated with the `@Projects` decorator that, given a new entity value and (optionally) the current read model state, generate a new read model value.